HeitorStorm/Corrupted-File-V2/assets/secrets/readme.txt

-to enable the secrets, type "shubs", "river",
+to enable the secrets, type "mathie", "aby",
-"shadow" or "bb" on the title screen!
+"storm", "sparka", "rodan", "temitam" on the title screen!